emilbayes/signature-request/README.md

 * `payload` is optional, but must be a Buffer.
 The default value is the empty Buffer.
-* `key` must be a cryptographically pseudorandom key of length `signatureRequest.KEYBYTES` passed as a Buffer.
+* `key` must be a cryptographically pseudorandom key of length `authenticatedRequest.KEYBYTES` passed as a Buffer.
 It is recommended to use `sodium-native` Secure Buffers if possible.

-Returns a signature (prefix mac) as a Buffer of length `signatureRequest.BYTES`
+Returns a message authentication code (prefix mac) as a Buffer of length `authenticatedRequest.BYTES`

-### `var valid = policy.verify(signature, method, url, headers, payload, key)`
+### `var valid = policy.verify(mac, method, url, headers, payload, key)`

-Verify a signature of a request given the following arguments:
+Verify the MAC of a request given the following arguments:

-* `signature` must be a Buffer of length `signatureRequest.BYTES`
+* `mac` must be a Buffer of length `authenticatedRequest.BYTES`
 * `method` must be a string, and should be a HTTP method
 * `url` must be a string.
 Consider whether you deem protocol and hostname part of the url.